 Written by Amy Baker,

 Weather in America is serious.
-Few countries in the world suffer as many catastrophic weather events, as last week’s tragic events in Florida and the Bahamas showed yet again.
+Few countries in the world suffer as many catastrophic weather events like hurricanes and tornadoes.
 If you’re buying a property here, especially in Florida but not only here, you will need to hurricane proof your Florida home.
-The good news ias that it needn’t be expensive.
+The good news is that it needn’t be expensive.

 Anyone considering a move to the USA needs to understand the risks associated with hurricanes, and how to protect themselves as well as possible.
-While Florida may have missed the brunt of Hurricane Dorian, such storms often occur in The Sunshine State between the months of June to November.
+Severe storms often occur in The Sunshine State between the months of June to November.
 As it is one of the most popular states with British buyers, today we’re providing some need-to-know information on how to protect your Florida home before and after you make the purchase.

 Why you need to hurricane-proof your Florida home